← All Conditions

 Robotic Keyhole Decompression, London

 Thoracic outlet syndrome (TOS) causes arm pain, numbness, weakness and vascular symptoms from compression of nerves and blood vessels in the narrow space between the collarbone and first rib.
-I have recently introduced a robotic keyhole technique for TOS decompression — all patients treated to date have experienced significant relief of symptoms.
+Robotic keyhole technique for TOS decompression — all patients treated to date have experienced significant relief of symptoms.
+Conservative treatment is always considered first.
+Shoulder, arm & hand pain page →

 What Is Thoracic